LLILAS Advisory Council

 President, Devenir Aesthetics

-Dr. Hector Morales has extensive experience in the field of healthcare for the Hispanic community.
-He is currently president and principal shareholder of Devenir Aesthetics located in Austin.
-Dr. Morales graduated from the School of Medicine of the Universidad Autónoma de San Luis Potosí in Mexico and performed his residency in general and vascular surgery in New York City, Washington, D.C., Utrecht (The Netherlands), and Detroit.
+Dr. Hector Morales has extensive experience in the field of health care for the Hispanic community.
+He is currently president and principal shareholder of Devenir Aesthetics in Austin, Texas.
+He graduated from the School of Medicine of the Universidad Autónoma de San Luis Potosí in Mexico and performed his residency in general and vascular surgery in New York City, Washington, D.C., Utrecht (The Netherlands), and Detroit.
 He served as professor of surgery and anatomy in San Luis Potosí.
-He is certified by the American Board of Surgery and Advanced Cardio-Vascular Technology.
-Dr. Morales is the author of numerous scientific papers published in the United States and Europe and speaks on medical, surgical, and educational topics in the U.S., Mexico, and Europe.
+He is certified by the American Board of Surgery in Advanced Cardiovascular Technology.
+Dr. Morales is the author of numerous scientific papers published in the United States and Europe, and speaks on medical, surgical, and educational topics in the U.S., Mexico, and Europe.
+He has served as chairman of the board of the Central Texas Medical Foundation and as president of the Travis County Medical Society, and is a current member of the Institutional Review Board of The University of Texas at Austin.

 Jane E. Schlansker